swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 **Material by Paul Wilson, Lauren Michael, Milad Fatenejad, Sasha Wood, and Radhika Khetani**

+#Working with Files (cont...)

+## Searching Within Files

+You can search the contents of a file using the command `grep`.
+The `grep` program is very powerful and useful especially when combined with other commands by using the pipe.
+Navigate to the `Bert` directory.
+Every data file in this directory has a line which says "Range".
+The range represents the smallest frequency range that can be discriminated.
+Lets list all of the ranges from the tests that Bert
+conducted:

+    grep Range *

+Notice that this is a much shorter command than the `find` command we used to view the "Volume" line of each file.

 ## Count the Words

 The `wc` program (word count) counts the number of lines, words, and